cetinye/Frog-Feed-Order/Assets/Data/Frog_Feed_Order/!README.txt

-1 for Grapes
+"G" for Grapes
-2 for Arrows
+"A" for Arrows
+"FU" for UP Facing Frogs
+"FD" for DOWN Facing Frogs
+"FR" for RIGHT Facing Frogs
-3 for Frogs
+"FL" for LEFT Facing Frogs